 The Radical Mental Health Reading Group, a monthly informal discussion on different texts in radical mental health, for people of all educational and professional backgrounds (no experience in academia, professional mental health settings, or similar positions is required).

 Visions for The Future

-We envision Pittsburgh as a city on the forefront of discussions on mental illness.
-In order to help our community get to that point, we have set a number of goals for our organization in 2018:
+We envision Pittsburgh as a city that understands the importance of radical mental health.
+In order to help our community get to that point, we have set a number of goals for our organization in 2019:

-- Expand our capacity as an organization in order to bring more accessible and affordable events that encourage the open discussion of mental illness to the Pittsburgh area.
+- Expanding our capacity as an organization in order to bring more accessible and affordable events on radical mental health to the Pittsburgh area.
 (You can help us with this goal by donating.)